 Amazon is reportedly pushing further into the physical realm with plans to build brick-and-mortar boutiques which will showcase the company’s e-readers, tablets and other products.

-While talk of an Amazon retail store has been heard before (patent D593,208), the recent rumors have taken form from details in a report by the tablet and e-reader news site.
+While talk of an Amazon retail store has been heard before (patent D593,208), the recent rumors have taken form from details in a report by the Good E-Reader tablet and e-reader news site.
 Citing unnamed sources, Good E-reader says that Amazon will be starting its brick-and-mortar foray with a retail store in Seattle, where the e-commerce giant has its headquarters.
 The company apparently contracted the design for the store through a shell company in order to avoid the prying eyes of competition.
 The Seattle store is supposed to materialize within a few months; before the 2012 holiday rush.

 However, the legal battles may be too much of a strain on the company, and Amazon’s ferocity may be dwindling.
 The company came to Washington in December of last year in order to discuss the creation of a standard Internet sales tax.
 Perhaps higher on the decision-making agenda isn’t the taxes, which they may not be able to run from, but instead, the competition from Apple as well as Barnes & Noble.

-Barnes & Noble may have used the Nook to deflect the bullet that killed its Borders Books competitor, but that move put firethe book retailer in a whole new competitive field.
+Barnes & Noble may have used the Nook to deflect the bullet that killed its Borders Books competitor, but that move put the book retailer in a whole new competitive field.
 Barnes & Noble understands the looming competition it faces with Amazon as we’ve seen with the digital comics controversy as well as the recent refusal to stock physical copies of books from Amazon’s publishing platform.

 While Amazon has built its business on carrying “every kind of random product you could imagine,” as eBooknewser points out, the company is consolidating much of its focus on digital media and the Kindles.
 Though Amazon disappointed Wall Street with its 2011 fourth quarter results, the company reported record Kindle sales over the holidays, with an estimated six million Kindle Fire tablets sold; which could make the Fire a serious iPad competitor.